-From the best NHL bets and where to place them, to a few NHL betting tips and a look at the NHL’s rich history in Detroit, here’s a closer look at betting on the NHL right here in Michigan.
+From the best NHL bets and where to place them, to a few NHL betting tips and a look at the NHL’s rich history in Detroit, here’s a closer look at betting on the NHL in Michigan.

 See below for live NHL odds from MI online sportsbooks.
 Use the drop-down menu to switch between puck lines, moneylines and totals.
 Click on any odds to go straight to the online sportsbook, collect your new-player bonus or free bets and bet the NHL.
 See the second tab for current Stanley Cup futures odds, Conference winner odds and NHL MVP odds.

-Once you’ve downloaded the app to your mobile device just open it up to begin the registration process.
+Once you’ve downloaded the app to your mobile device, just open it up to begin the registration process.

 Simply fill out the required personal and account information fields.
-They usually won’t ask for more than your:
+They usually won’t ask for much more than your:

 You should also look for a place to enter a promo code.
 You can find promo codes for most legal Michigan sportsbooks on PlayMichigan.
-Entering this info when you first register will make sure you get the top new player bonus on offer.
+Entering this info when you first register will make sure you get the top new-player bonus on offer.

 Finally, confirm that you’ve both read and understood the various terms and conditions, and submit your registration through the app.

-Most will verify your age using your SSN digits and your location with geolocation technology, but you should be ready to take the next step towards betting on the NHL via mobile app in Michigan quickly.
+Most will verify your age using your SSN digits and your location with geolocation technology, but you should be ready to take the next step toward betting on the NHL via mobile app in Michigan quickly.

 Michigan sportsbooks make it easy to deposit funds into your account by offering you a good variety of banking methods.

-Enter the amount you wish to deposit, follow the various prompts, and confirm the transaction.
+Enter the amount you wish to deposit, follow the various prompts and confirm the transaction.
 The funds should be available almost immediately.

 You have to create and confirm a bet slip to place a bet on the NHL via mobile app, but Michigan mobile sportsbooks practically do this for you.

-Just login to your account and browse through the available NHL betting markets.
+Just log in to your account and browse through the available NHL betting markets.
 When you see something you want to bet on, tap on it, and a bet slip will be instantly created.

-Enter the amount you want to bet and a potential payout will be displayed.
-Then, you can go back to browsing, add more bets, and decide whether to keep the bets separate or make them part of a parlay.
+Enter the amount you want to bet, and a potential payout will be displayed.
+Then, you can go back to browsing, add more bets and decide whether to keep the bets separate or make them part of a parlay.

 Moneylines: Pick a winner and book a bet at the currently posted odds.
-Favorites are booked at negative (-) moneyline odds with a number indicating how much you’ll need to bet to win $100 and your bet back.
-Underdogs are booked at positive (+) moneyline odds with a number indicating how much you’ll get paid, plus your bet back, for every $100 you bet.
+Favorites are booked at negative (-) moneyline odds, with a number indicating how much you’ll need to bet to win $100 and your bet back.
+Underdogs are booked at positive (+) moneyline odds, with a number indicating how much you’ll get paid, plus your bet back, for every $100 you bet.
 If the Detroit Red Wings moneyline is at -120, you’ll have to bet $120 to win $100, plus your bet back.
 If the Red Wings moneyline is at +200, you’ll win $200 for every $100 you bet, and you’ll get your bet back.

 Over/under: Pick whether the total goals scored by both teams will be over or under a line set by oddsmakers.

 Futures: Bet on a team to win the Stanley Cup, their conference, division, or win at least a certain number of games.
-NHL futures markets open in the off-season, and the odds are adjusted with a team’s chances as the season continues.
+NHL futures markets open in the offseason, and the odds are adjusted with a team’s chances as the season continues.

 Live betting: Live betting is the process of betting on a game that’s already underway at odds that are adjusted throughout.

-Due to ongoing COVID-19 pandemic mitigation efforts, teams will only play against other teams in the same divisions for the entirety of the regular season.
+Because of ongoing COVID-19 pandemic mitigation efforts, teams will only play against other teams in the same divisions for the entirety of the regular season.
 The divisions have been realigned, with the Canadian teams making up the North division, and the American teams distributed into the West, Central, and East divisions.

 Normally, the NHL holds a two-week pre-season with teams all playing from six to eight preseason games at the end of September.
-The games are more about training and evaluating talent than winning and established stars don’t play all that much.
+The games are more about training and evaluating talent than winning, and established stars don’t play all that much.
 The fact teams aren’t playing to win makes it difficult to predict winners.

 As mentioned above however, there are no preseason games scheduled for the 2021 season.